Austrian Economics Research Conference 2017

 For Faculty and Presenters, the early discounted registration fee is $228.
 (After February 17 the registration fee is $285.)
 The early discounted registration fee for Member Observers not presenting a paper is $316 per person ($395 after February 17).
 Become a Member for $60 and register today at the Member price.
 (Call 800-636-4737 to check if your Membership is current.)
 Registration covers all sessions, two lunches, coffee breaks, and daily shuttles between AU Hotel and the Institute.
 Member Observers are requested to refrain from questions or comments during sessions, but discussion is welcome during meals and breaks.
 Registration fees cannot be disaggregated.

 There is a $25 processing fee for refunds of paid registrations.
 Contact Patricia Barnett with questions.

 Driving directions to Auburn

 Student Scholarship Applications

 A limited number of scholarships are available for qualified full-time students, including complimentary sessions and lunches.
-Student scholarships do not include accommodations unless the student is presenting a paper.
 Travel grants are not available.
 Undergraduate students are requested to refrain from questions or comments during sessions.
-Students wishing to apply for a scholarship should register/login to the Mises Academy, go to Applications section of Courses, and complete all parts of the Student Event Scholarship Application Form.
+Students wishing to apply for a scholarship can do so here.

 Publicity Waiver: Registering for this event gives the Mises Institute permission to take photos, record videos, and receive statements of and from attendees for promotional purposes.
 By this authorization, attendees understand and agree that no participant shall receive remuneration and that all rights, title and interest to the photos, videos, and statements and use thereof belong to the Mises Institute.